 Louisburg College provides each student and employee a campus email account via Google Mail.
-Campus email is designated as the primary method for Louisburg College to communicate with students.
-Every enrolled student, and current faculty and staff member has an official Louisburg College e-mail address established and assigned by Information Technology.
-Faculty members will use the official College e-mail address to communicate with a student registered in their classes as well as send messages directly from their Class Portals.
+Campus email is the primary method of communication between Louisburg College and students.
+Every enrolled student and current faculty and staff member has an official Louisburg College e-mail address established and assigned by the Information Technology Department.
+Faculty members use the official college e-mail address to communicate with students registered in their classes and send messages directly from their class portals.
 Additionally, all administrative offices using e-mail to correspond with enrolled students will do so via this address.
-Students are expected to check their official e-mail address on a frequent and consistent basis in order to stay current with College communications.
-A student's failure to receive and read College communications delivered to his/her e-mail address in a timely manner does not excuse the student from knowing and complying with the content and instructions of such communications.
+The college expects students to check their official e-mail addresses on a frequent and consistent basis to stay current with college communications.
+Students’ failure to open and read college communications delivered on time to their e-mail address does not excuse them from complying with such communications’ content and instructions.

-Students are allowed to forward their e-mail from their official College e-mail address to another provider, but do so at their own risk.
+The college does allow students to forward their e-mail from their official college e-mail address to another provider but do so at their own risk.
 Louisburg College is not responsible for the handling of e-mail of other service providers.
-Having e-mail forwarded does not absolve students from knowing and complying with the content of communications sent to their official College e-mail address.
+Having e-mail forwarded does not absolve students from knowing and complying with the content of communications sent to their official college e-mail address.

-No e-mail may be sent or forwarded through a College system or network for purposes that violate College policy and/or constitute an illegal or criminal action.
+No one may send or forward e-mail through a college system or network for purposes that violate college policy or constitute an illegal or criminal action.

-Electronic mail is considered private, confidential information and will be kept as private as possible.
-Attempts to read another person's e-mail will be treated with the utmost seriousness.
-No College employee or system administrator will read any mail unless deemed absolutely necessary in accordance with specific job requirements or by judicial subpoena.
-The College makes every effort to respect e-mail privacy and adhere to state and federal statutes governing e-mail confidentiality.
-However, the College reserves the right to investigate virus and illicit activity that can be introduced through e-mail systems.
+The college considers e-mail private, confidential information and keeps it as personal as possible.
+It will treat attempts to read another person's e-mail with the utmost seriousness.
+No college employee or system administrator will read any mail unless deemed necessary under specific job requirements or by judicial subpoena.
+The college makes every effort to respect e-mail privacy and adhere to state and federal statutes governing e-mail confidentiality.
+However, the college reserves the right to investigate viruses and illicit activity that e-mail systems can introduce.

-Additionally, if requested by the person assigned to the e-mail account, Information Technology may enter the specific e-mail account to assist with problem identification and resolution.
-Users should be aware that deletion of electronic information will not erase such information from the system storage until overwritten with other data.
-This can result in the information residing in the College's network either on various back-up systems/media until such time as the information is overwritten.
+If requested by the person assigned to the e-mail account, information technology personnel may enter an e-mail account to assist with problem identification and resolution.
+Users should be aware that deleting electronic information does not erase such information from the system storage until overwritten with other data.
+The data resides in the college's network either on various back-up systems and media until personnel overwrites it.

-SPAM e-mail or other on-line messages such as chain letters, obscene, harassing, and/or other unwelcome messages are prohibited.
-Unsolicited e-mail messages to multiple users are prohibited unless explicitly used for College instruction and/or business purposes.
-Exceptions must granted by the appropriate College authority.
-All messages must show accurately from where and from whom the message originated, except in cases where anonymous messages are invited.
-Louisburg College reserves the right to refuse mail and other communications from outside hosts that send unsolicited, mass or commercial messages, or messages that appear to contain virus and/or illicit material.
-The College will refuse, filter and/or disregard such messages.
+The college forbids SPAM e-mail or other on-line messages such as chain letters, obscene, harassing, or other unwelcome notifications.
+IT does not allow unsolicited e-mail messages to multiple users unless explicitly used for college instruction or business purposes.
+The appropriate college authority must grant any exceptions.
+All e-mail must show accurately where and from whom the posting originated, except in anonymous invitations.
+Louisburg College reserves the right to refuse mail and other communications from outside hosts that send unsolicited, mass, commercial messages or those that appear to contain a virus or illicit material.
+The college will refuse, filter or disregard such communications.